 Length of the sales cycle – The length of the sales cycle plays a huge role in choosing the best marketing attribution models for your needs.
 Simply put, you need an attribution model that will stick with you for the entirety of the cycle.
 There is a limited time that tracking cookies are effective in a first interaction attribution model(first-touch).
 This means that the time-decay attribution model is going to be your best bet.

 How to map offline marketing attribution methods

-Attribution tracking can be difficult if you consider that more than 90% of retail sales take place offline.
+Attribution tracking can be difficult if you consider that more than 78% of retail still occurs offline.
 How are you meant to map offline marketing attribution methods?

-LeadsBridge’s Offline Conversions Sync tool bridges the gap between your online and offline sales and put your attribution tracking back on track with ease.
-Here’s how it works in just 5 easy steps:
+Our Offline Conversions Sync tool bridges the gap between your online and offline sales and puts your attribution tracking back on track with ease.
+Here’s how it works in just five easy steps: